vinicunca/akar/docs/content/docs/2.pohon/2.components/accordion.md

 You can also set an icon for a specific item by using the `trailingIcon` property in the item object.
 ::

-::component-code
+::docs-pohon-preview
 ---
 ignore:
   - items
 external:
   - items
 externalTypes:
-  - AccordionItem[]
-hide:
-  - class
+  - PAccordionItem[]
 props:
-  class: 'px-4'
   trailingIcon: 'i-lucide-arrow-down'
   items:
-    - label: 'Icons'
+    - label: 'Is it accessible?'
-      icon: 'i-lucide-smile'
+      icon: 'i-lucide:smile'
-      content: 'You have nothing to do, @nuxt/icon will handle it automatically.'
-      trailingIcon: 'i-lucide-plus'
+      content: 'Yes.
+It adheres to the WAI-ARIA design pattern.'
-    - label: 'Colors'
+    - label: 'Is it unstyled?'
-      icon: 'i-lucide-swatch-book'
+      icon: 'i-lucide:swatch-book'
-      content: 'Choose a primary and a neutral color from your Tailwind CSS theme.'
+      content: Yes.
+It's unstyled by default, giving you freedom over the look and feel.
-    - label: 'Components'
+    - label: 'Can it be animated?'
-      icon: 'i-lucide-box'
+      icon: 'i-lucide:box'
-      content: 'You can customize components by using the `class` / `ui` props or in your app.config.ts.'
+      content: 'Yes!
+You can use the transition prop to configure the animation.'
 ---
 ::

-::framework-only
+::docs-framework-only
 #nuxt
 :::tip{to="/docs/getting-started/integrations/icons/nuxt#theme"}
-You can customize this icon globally in your `app.config.ts` under `ui.icons.chevronDown` key.
+You can customize this icon globally in your `app.config.ts` under `pohon.icons.chevronDown` key.
 :::

 #vue
 :::tip{to="/docs/getting-started/integrations/icons/vue#theme"}
-You can customize this icon globally in your `vite.config.ts` under `ui.icons.chevronDown` key.
+You can customize this icon globally in your `vite.config.ts` under `pohon.icons.chevronDown` key.
 :::
 ::